 Solar Storm Radiation Dose

-Forecast relative radiation dose when photographing auroras, eclipses, or high-latitude flares.
-Input the geomagnetic Kp index, planned exposure duration, current 10.7 cm solar radio flux, and your shielding effectiveness to estimate incremental micro-sieverts above background levels.
+Estimate the extra ionising radiation you might receive during an aurora chase or solar storm.
+Provide the geomagnetic Kp index, planned exposure time, solar flux, and shielding effectiveness to approximate the incremental micro-sieverts above background levels.

-Planetary Kp index for the observation window (0 quiet – 9 extreme).
+Planetary Kp index during the observation window (0 = quiet, 9 = extreme geomagnetic storm).

-Estimated percentage of radiation blocked by shelter, vehicle, or protective gear.
+Percentage of radiation blocked by shelter, vehicle cabins, or protective gear.

 Examples